 - Advise women with a normal CA125, or a CA125 greater than 35 IU/ml but a normal ultrasound to return for re-assessment within one month if symptoms continue.
 If concerns persist refer urgently to gynae-oncology.

-Our Diagnostic tests for ovarian cancer: A guide for primary care fact sheet will help GPs and GP nurses understand national guidance for referring patients for diagnostic tests.
-It gives an insight into the limitations of CA125 and offers suggestions for safety netting.
+Our Diagnostic tests for ovarian cancer: A guide for primary care fact sheet [PDF] will help GPs and GP nurses understand national guidance for referring patients for diagnostic tests.
+It gives an insight into the limitations of CA125 and offers suggestions for safety-netting.

-Women undergoing tests for suspected ovarian cancer can contact our nurse-led support line on 020 7923 5475 for confidential support and information.
+Women undergoing tests for suspected ovarian cancer can contact our support line for confidential support and information.

-- Follow up consultation: women often fail to return for a follow up consultation even if their symptoms persist.
-Health care professionals should encourage women to book a follow-up consultation within one month if symptoms persist.
-Suggesting that patients keep a record of symptom frequency and persistency may help a follow up appointment, patients can download a copy of our Symptoms Diary to help them.
+- Follow-up consultation: women often fail to return for a follow up consultation even if their symptoms persist.
+Healthcare professionals should encourage women to book a follow-up consultation within one month if symptoms persist.
+Suggesting that patients keep a record of symptom frequency and persistency may help a follow-up appointment.
+Patients can use a copy of our symptoms diary [PDF] to help them.